 Returns the pid of a new process started by the application of Module: Function to Args on Node.
-A link is created betwen the calling process and the new process, atomically.
+A link is created between the calling process and the new process, atomically.
 If Node does not exist, a useless pid is returned (and due to the link, an exit signal with exit reason noconnection will be received).
-Otherwise works like spawn/3 [page 134].
+Otherwise works like spawn/3 [page 145].

-erlang:spawn_monitor(Fun) -> {pid(),reference()}
+spawn_monitor(Fun) -> {pid(),reference()}

 Returns the pid of a new process started by the application of Fun to the empty list [] and reference for a monitor created to the new process.
-Otherwise works like spawn/3 [page 134].
+Otherwise works like spawn/3 [page 145].

-erlang:spawn_monitor(Module, Function, Args) -> {pid(),reference()} spawn_opt(Fun, [Option]) -> pid() | {pid(),reference()}
+spawn_monitor(Module, Function, Args) -> {pid(),reference()}

 A new process is started by the application of Module: Function to Args, and the process is monitored at the same time.
 Returns the pid and a reference for the monitor.
-Otherwise works like spawn/3 [page 134].
+Otherwise works like spawn/3 [page 145].